by Erich Kuersten

 out of two important things:

-The collective family guilt that makes absentee working parents so witch-huntingly rabid over any transgressions
+collective family guilt that makes absentee working parents so witch-huntingly rabid over any transgressions on the parts

 The media then willingly offers them up, abject figures